Tzompantepec: History

 In 1519, Hernán Cortés and the Spanish arrived with Totonac allies.
 In Tzompantepec on September 2 of that year, there was a major battle with the Tlaxcallans.
 The superior arms of the Spanish gave them victory against the Tlaxcallan force headed by Xicohtencatl.
 The battle made the Tlaxcallans allies with the Spanish against the Aztecs.

 Shortly after the Conquest, Cortés established a battalion here and the Divino Salvador Church was founded by the Franciscans.
 By the mid 16th century, this church became subordinate to Huamantla and the San Andrés Church was founded.

 During the colonial period, the town of Tzompantepec governed an area that included what are now Cuaxomulco, San Francisco Tetlanohcan, San José Teacalco and Huamantla, but by the 19th century, it had become part of the Huamantla district.

 In the late Mexican War of Independence, insurgents under Nicolás Bravo were in the area, and the municipality was established in 1822.
 During the Reform War, Tzompantepec was allied with the Liberals.

 The railroad connecting Mexico City with Veracruz reached the municipality in 1873.
 A station was built in Tzompantepec, which allowed the area to export its grain production to both Mexico City and the Gulf coast.
 This mostly benefitted large haciendas such as Xaltelulco and Jonecuila.
 This put pressure on lands still in indigenous hands and for this reason many in the municipality supported the Mexican Revolution.
 However, only small, guerrilla-style clashes occurred here during the conflict.

-Geography and environment
+Geography

 The municipality is located in the Central Mexican Plateau with an average altitude of 2,460 meters above sea level.
 Almost all of the territory is on the slopes of the La Malinche volcano.
 About twenty percent of the territory is rugged mountain, mostly in the south and west.
 Seventy percent is semi flat, mostly in the center and ten percent is flat, concentrated in the northwest.

+Most of the territory has been modified by humans.
+4,812 hectares is dedicated to agricultural production, 85% of which is dedicated to crops and the rest to pasture.